trycourier/courier-ruby-rails/README.md

 ### recipient (optional)

 The unique identification key attached to a recipient and their profile.
-If empty, the code will auto-generate a unique key.
+The value should be a string, all other values will be converted to a string.
+If empty, the code will either use the email provided in the to or auto-generate a unique key.

 ### profile (optional)